capacitor-community/generic-oauth2/README.md

 * ERR_CUSTOM_HANDLER_LOGIN ...
 Login through custom handler class failed.
 See logs and check your code. (android, ios)
 * ERR_CUSTOM_HANDLER_LOGOUT ...
 Logout through custom handler class failed.
 See logs and check your code. (android, ios)
 * ERR_ANDROID_NO_BROWSER ...
 No suitable browser could be found!
 (Android)
 * ERR_ANDROID_RESULT_NULL ...
 The auth result is null.
 The intent in the ActivityResult is null.
 This might be a valid state but make sure you configured Android part correctly!
-See [Android Setup](#android)
+See [Platform Android](#platform-android)
 * ERR_GENERAL ...
 A unspecific error.
 Check the logs to see want exactly happened. (web, android, ios)

 ## Platform: Web/PWA